Commando Ninja: Post-production

 For the international version, all of the characters were dubbed over by English-speaking voice actors through the website VoiceBunny.com, except Charlotte Poncin and Thyra Hann Phonephet, who speak fluent English.
 Asensio also recorded his English lines during the pizza delivery scene.

 In the French version, the supporting cast re-recorded their lines during post-production, but the lines of John, Hopkins, and Kinsky were dubbed over by French YouTubers Ganesh 2 and Superflame, who gave John an Arnold Schwarzenegger voice, Hopkins a Bruce Willis voice, and Kinsky a Christopher Lloyd voice.

 Marketing

-German independent toymaker Goodleg announced they will release a limited run of action figures of the film's main characters in February 2019.
-The action figures are kitbashed from various 1980s toy lines such as G.I.
+In February 2019, German independent toymaker Goodleg released a limited run of action figures of the film's main characters, with pre-sale having started the day of the film's release.
+The action figures were kitbashed from various 1980s toy lines such as G.I.
 Joe, Masters of the Universe, and WWF.
-Pre-orders for the figures started on the day of the film's release.

 Release

 The film made its debut on YouTube in English, French, and Polish on 21 December 2018.
 It was released in Czech on 31 December 2018.

 Fans who backed the project received copies of the film on VHS or Blu-ray.